Tamarou/nerdfight.online/site/content/en/about/privacy.md

 be able to change your mind and opt out of receiving notifications via email at any time.

-When you register, you must also give us your date of birth.
+When you register, you may also be asked to give us your date of birth.
 This is to make sure we aren't accidentally collecting information from children, which is prohibited by United States law.
 We save this information so that we can prove we're complying with that law.
 Once you've created your account, you can specify a birthdate to make public, which does not have to be your actual date of birth.